 While whole coriander seeds impart the best flavor, ground coriander can work well as a substitute in a pinch.
 Use about 3/4 teaspoon powder for every 1 teaspoon seeds.

-Look for freshness when buying pre-ground, and toast briefly to help amplify flavor.
+Look for freshness when buying pre-ground, and toast briefly to help boost flavor.
 Cooking with all forms of coriander - fresh cilantro leaves, whole seeds, and powder - provides a world of flavor possibilities.